Biodiversity Gardening

 Giant Swallowtail Caterpillars Already?

-On the 10th of June 2012 we noticed giant swallowtail caterpillars on hoptree (Ptelea trifoliata), in our Biodiversity Garden in London, Ontario.
-This is the earliest that we have seen them in our garden.
-In Southern Ontario, giant swallowtail caterpillars eat only the leaves of our two native species of the Citrus family (family Rutaceae), hoptree and prickly ash.
+On the 10th of June 2012 we noticed giant swallowtail caterpillars on our hoptree (Ptelea trifoliata).
+This is the earliest that we've observed them in our garden.
+In Southern Ontario, giant swallowtail caterpillars eat only the leaves of hoptree and prickly ash, our two native species of the Citrus family (family Rutaceae).
 If you want these amazing animals in your garden, you need to plant their food plants.
 Do it today!

 Picture